arogi/foss4gna2015/README.md

-Posting a pdf in Github makes me feel a little icky, but whatever.
-The FOSS4GNA talk given by Alan Glennon and Carlos Baez on 11 March 2015 in Burlingame, California, is called something clever like Foss4GNAOptimization.pdf
+The FOSS4GNA talk given by Alan Glennon and Carlos Baez on 11 March 2015 in Burlingame, California, is called something clever like FOSS4GNAOptimization.pdf.